 Right in the middle of it all, this central buzzing areas is where young people will find all of the action, making it an ideal place for accommodation.
 After its bombing in WWII, this neighborhood was promptly rebuilt, which is why it is known for its unique architecture, often appreciated by its students and interns.
 Of course, this is also the main tourist hub of Rotterdam.

-You’ll quickly find that the pricing is considered quite expensive in a neighborhood with so much to offer, but you may be able to snag a good find on a housing platform.
+You’ll quickly find that the pricing is considered quite expensive in a neighborhood with so much to offer, but you may be able to snag a good find after a thorough search.
 Its close proximity to the river and several modes of public transportation make it simple to get out of the city and even visit other neighboring destinations, so if your budget allows, you may find the heftier price tag worthwhile.

 You’ll see everything here to make your stay in Rotterdam filled with activities, including a bustling nightlife, restaurants and plenty of attractions.
 Check out the Markthal and shop to your heart’s content, as you stroll along the river.
 If you’re looking for a green space to relax with your new classmates, head over to the British-style Het Park, including a mini-golf course and walking and biking paths.